-This report presents the financial results and the economic, environmental, social, and governance performance of the group for the year 1 July 2022 to 30 June 2023, and follows our integrated report for the previous year published in October 2022.
-Content, including the company's consolidated financial statements as set out on pages 46 to 90, covers all divisions and subsidiaries of the company, as illustrated on pages 8 to 9, across all regions of operation in South Africa.
+This report presents the financial results and the economic, environmental, social, and governance performance of the group for the year 1 July 2023 to 30 June 2024 and follows our integrated report for the previous year published in October 2023.
+Content, including the company's consolidated financial statements as set out on pages 46 to 87, covers all divisions and subsidiaries of the company, as illustrated on pages 9 to 11, across all regions of operation in South Africa.

 The report is targeted primarily at current stakeholders and potential investors.
-In compiling the report, we were guided by international and South African reporting guidelines and best practice including King IVTM\ and the International Integrated Reporting Framework, as well as South African legislation including:
+In compiling the report, we were guided by international and South African reporting guidelines and best practice including King IV^{TM} and the International Integrated Reporting Framework, as well as South African legislation including:

 - Companies Act

 - JSE Listings Requirements

-- International Financial Reporting Standards (IFRS)
+- IFRS Accounting Standards

-- SA Financial Reporting Requirements
+- SAICA Financial Reporting Guides as issued by the Accounting Practices Committee